SnickerdoodleLabs/Web3-Glossary/COMMON.md

 # Common Terms

+## Altcoin

+Any cryptocurrency that isn’t Bitcoin or Ether, the two largest and most influential in the industry.
+Popular altcoins include Polygon, Solana, Ripple and our own forthcoming Doodle Tokens.

 ## Cold Storage

 The use of an offline piece of hardware to store passwords to online wallets.
 Written notes can also be considered a form of cold storage.